confluentinc/ksql/docs/tutorials/index.md

 keywords: ksqldb, query, application, quickstart, tutorial, walkthrough, how to
 ---

-The tutorials are end-to-end examples of how to use ksqlDB for specific use cases.
+Get up and running by trying these end-to-end examples of specific use cases.

 <div class="cards">
   <div class="card tutorial">